GreatJakes/styled-components-themer/README.md

-# styled-components-themer - JSON to CSS
+# styled-components-themer - JavaScript Object to CSS

-This utility function allows you to quickly write styles in JavaScript object notation (JSON) which are compiled into CSS.
-It greatly improves on styled-components' theming capabilities by escaping the hassle of template literal syntax.
+This utility function allows you to quickly write styles in JavaScript object notation which are compiled into CSS.
+It greatly improves on [styled-components](https://www.styled-components.com/)' theming capabilities by escaping the hassle of template literal syntax.
 It allows for greater code reuse and modular styling.
 It also contains a few shortcuts to make your job even easier and is designed to be modified to your specific needs.

 Themer essentially outputs a string that contains the style properties to be inserted into a styled-component's string literal.